You stay classy, San Diego.

 Read more: My favourite sunset photos

 I enjoyed the Ocean Beach area in San Diego because it made me nostalgic by reminding me of home more than anywhere else in the world, with its friendly locals and relaxed atmosphere.
-It seemed most residents in this neighbourhood used either a bike or a skateboard to get from A to B and didn’t bother wearing shirts when they had flawless golden tans instead.
+It seemed most residents in this neighbourhood used either a bike or a skateboard to get from A to B. They also didn’t bother wearing shirts when they had flawless golden tans instead.
 Meanwhile, if I could tan like that I would probably show it off too.
 But alas, that will never happen.

 I sat in the local Starbucks one evening and watched the palm trees sway outside and the sky turn gold, pink and purple from the setting sun.
 I could have been in Australia.